 b.
 Prohibition of Forced or Compulsory Labor

-The law prohibits and criminalizes all forms of forced labor and prescribes penalties which are sufficient to deter violations.
+The law prohibits and criminalizes all forms of forced labor and prescribes penalties which are commensurate with those for other analogous serious crimes, such as kidnapping.

-There were reports of families holding or attempting to hold extended relatives, including children, in domestic servitude, but there were no known formal allegations made or convictions for this practice.
-There were also reports some foreign fishermen were subjected to conditions indicative of forced labor on ships in Marshallese waters.
+There were reports some foreign fishermen were subjected to conditions indicative of forced labor on ships in Marshallese waters.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.